What New Moms Should Know About Breastfeeding

 Not just the physical struggles, but the mental exhaustion you feel of having to be the sole source of food and nutrition for baby.
 Because the truth is, so many new moms (and repeat breastfeeding moms) struggle along the way.
 Feeling lost or afraid to talk about how they truly feel.

-How no one around they truly gets how much she wants to be successful at it.
+How no one around them truly gets how much she wants to be successful at it.

 How they have no breastfeeding support around them, are made to feel guilty or even shame for choosing to breastfeed past the one year mark.